canonical/tdx/README.md

 Important options for TD image creation:
 * If you're behind a proxy, use `sudo -E` to preserve user environment.
-* If you want to adjust the used based image, adjust the following two environment variables before running the script:
+* To adjust the base image, set the following two environment variables before running the script:

 	```bash
 	export OFFICIAL_UBUNTU_IMAGE="https://cloud-images.ubuntu.com/noble/current/"
 	export CLOUD_IMG="noble-server-cloudimg-amd64.img"
 	```
 * By default, the TD image uses Ubuntu's generic kernel.
-	The Intel kernel can be selected by setting the the environment variable `TDX_SETUP_INTEL_KERNEL` to `1`.
+	The Intel kernel can be selected by setting the environment variable `TDX_SETUP_INTEL_KERNEL` to `1`.
 	The used kernel type (`generic` or `intel`) will be reflected in the name of the resulting image so it is easy to distinguish.